root-project/web/about/integration_with_other_languages.md

 toc_sticky: true
 ---

-ROOT is written in C++ but is integrated with other languages such as Python and R and.
+ROOT is written in C++ but is integrated with other languages such as Python and R.

 ## Python
-The Python bindings are also commonly called PyROOT.
-PyROOT is indeed a Python extension module that allows the user to interact with any ROOT class from the Python interpreter.
+The ROOT Python interface and bindings are provided through an extension module that allows the user to interact with any ROOT class from the Python interpreter.
 This is done generically using the ROOT dictionary, therefore there is no need to generate any Python wrapper code to include new ROOT classes.
-At the same time PyROOT offers the possibility to execute and evaluate any Python command or start a Python shell from the ROOT/Cling prompt.
-Further details are available in the [PyROOT manual]({{ "/manual/python" | relative_url }}).
-One of the most powerful features of PyROOT is that bindings are created automatically for every entity present in the ROOT type system.
+At the same time ROOT offers the possibility to execute and evaluate any Python command or start a Python shell from the ROOT/Cling prompt.
+Further details are available in the [Python interface manual]({{ "/manual/python" | relative_url }}).
+One of the most powerful features of ROOT's Python interface is that bindings are created automatically for every entity present in the ROOT type system.
 In other words, even if a header is interpreted at runtime, Python bindings will be created automatically.

 ## R
 The interface to R, ROOT R, is an interface allowing to call R functions using an R